Beyond CPAP: An Alternative Treatment for Moderate to Severe Sleep Apnea

 Using a small handheld remote, patients control their treatment, turning Inspire on at bedtime and off in the morning.

-Less invasive than other obstructive sleep apnea surgeries, the Inspire system can be implanted during an outpatient surgical procedure that requires only three small incisions in the neck and chest.
+In addition to being associated with less recovery time than other obstructive sleep apnea surgeries, the Inspire system can be implanted during an outpatient surgical procedure that requires two or three small incisions in the neck and chest.
 The device itself measures about 2 inches by 1.5 inches and may be visible under the skin if the individual has a thin build.
 Patients usually are able to return to non-strenuous activities after a few days.

 Are You a Candidate for Inspire Therapy?